-As you might imagine, you’ll also need a toothpaste that’s meant specifically for dogs.
+As you might imagine, you’ll also need a dog toothpaste.
 This toothpaste doesn’t just have ingredients that are meant to keep dogs’ mouths healthy, but they also come in flavors that dogs find much more tolerable.
 While you might not love the idea of beef-flavored toothpaste, there’s a good chance that your dog will like the idea.

 Acclimate Your Dog to Brushing

 It’s probably not all that surprising to note that your dog might have a hard time adjusting to the idea of getting his or her teeth brushed.
 This is why making your dog comfortable with the process is usually a good idea and why following some basic acclimatization steps can help.